cstegel/glomerate/README.md

 # Tests

-Tests exist for both amd64 and x86 architectures with both 32-bit and 64-bit entities.
+Tests exist for x86 as well as your PC's architecture with both 32-bit and 64-bit entities.
 All existing tests can be run on linux with `make tests` to run integration and unit tests or `make integration-tests` / `make unit-tests` to run the individual suites.

-Test runs can also be much more specific such as `make integration-tests-amd64-64bit`.
+Test runs can also be much more specific such as `make integration-tests-x86-64bit`.
 See `Makefile` for a full list of test targets.

 googletest library is used to help with testing and it will automatically be cloned from github into the `ext/` directory when compiling the tests for the first time.